vimalmenon/Learn-AZ-900/README.md

         - Cyber Attacks
         - Software Bugs
         - Poor scaling
+    - Scalability
+      - Can Add and Remove Resources
+      - Type of scaling
+        - Vertical Scaling
+          - It can reach is limit
+          - Doesn't improve availability
+        - Horizontal Scaling
+      - Impact on Cost
+      -

 - Describe Azure Architecture and Service (35% - 40%)
 - Describe Azure management and governance (30% - 35%)